United States Army Forms

-Accessing military and veteran benefits, requesting service records and separation papers requires downloading, filing and submitting its own set of Army publications within specific regulated guidelines.
+Accessing military and veteran benefits, requesting service records, and separation papers require downloading, filing, and submitting its own set of Army publications within specific regulated guidelines.
 All military departments host an up-to-date list of all current and discontinued forms issued by and used within their agencies.

-Whether you need a specific Army form or are looking for a database of important military documents related to a particular agency within the U.S. Armed Forces, our database of recent fillable Army forms is constantly updated to cater to your needs.
-Browse forms sorted by issuing department by clicking the links below to gain access to step-by-step instructions, filling tips and mailing information.
+Whether you need a specific Army form or are looking for a database of important military documents related to a particular agency within the U.S. Armed Forces, our database of recent fillable Army Forms is constantly updated to cater to your needs.
+Browse forms sorted by the issuing department by clicking the links below to gain access to step-by-step instructions, filling tips, and mailing information.

 Download Army Forms by Issuing Agency

-All Army forms and publications are sorted by issuing department or office.
+All Army Forms and publications are sorted by the issuing department or office.
 Each branch of the U.S. military plays its own unique part in maintaining security and peace within the country.

 Most printables are available for digital filing within your browser.
 Some Army pubs require being downloaded to your desktop or mobile device to be printed and physically signed before submission.
 Read filing instructions and research applicable requesting and filing restrictions before downloading and mailing any of the forms posted on our website.

 The U.S. Armed Forces are the military forces of the United States of America.
 The U.S. Military is made up of five branches of armed service with several separate Army-related agencies.
 The five branches are the Army, Air Force, Navy, Marine Corps, and Coast Guard with the President of the United States serving as the Commander in Chief and being responsible for making final decisions and forming the country’s military policy.